serverless/event-gateway/docs/api.md

 ### CORS

 Events API supports CORS requests which means that any origin can emit a custom event.
-In case of `http` events CORS is configured per-subscription basis.
+CORS is configured per-subscription basis.

 ## Configuration API